-Over a three-month period, the average car in the U.S. produces one metric ton of carbon dioxide.
+Over a three-month period, the average car in the U.S. produces one metric ton of CO2.
 Multiply that by all the gasoline-powered cars on Earth, and what does that look like?
 An insurmountable problem.

 But new research efforts say there’s hope if we commit to net-zero carbon emissions by 2050, and replace gas-guzzling vehicles with electric vehicles, among many other clean-energy solutions.

 Chueh is an associate professor of materials science and engineering at Stanford University aiming to redesign the modern battery from the bottom up.
-He relies on state-of-the art tools at U.S. Department of Energy scientific user facilities such as Berkeley Lab’s Advanced Light Source (ALS) and SLAC’s Stanford Synchrotron Radiation Light Source – synchrotron facilities that generate bright beams of X-ray light – to unveil the molecular dynamics of battery materials at work.
+He relies on state-of-the art tools at Berkeley Lab’s Advanced Light Source (ALS), a synchrotron user facility that generates bright beams of light ranging from infrared through X-rays, and SLAC’s Stanford Synchrotron Radiation Light Source to unveil the molecular dynamics of battery materials at work.

 For nearly a decade, Chueh has collaborated with Shapiro, a senior staff scientist at the ALS and a leading synchrotron expert – and together, their work has resulted in stunning new techniques revealing for the first time how battery materials work in action, in real time, at unprecedented scales invisible to the naked eye.

 They discuss their pioneering work in this Q&A.

 Q: What got you interested in battery/energy storage research?

 Chueh: My work is almost entirely driven by sustainability.
 I got involved in energy materials research when I was a graduate student in the early 2000s – I was working on fuel cell technology.
 When I joined Stanford in 2012, it became obvious to me that scalable and efficient energy storage is crucial.